-In situations where a PRT system is being proposed in a community environment, numerous stakeholders with differing interests are likely to be involved.
-One way to bring such a disparate group together and build consensus for a PRT system, and the way in which it is to be accomplished, is to hold a workshop of community leaders.
-The workshop must be facilitated by somebody knowledgeable in PRT and experienced in running workshops.
+In situations where a Personal Rapid Transit system is being proposed in a community environment, numerous stakeholders with differing interests are likely to be involved.
+One way to bring such a disparate group together and build consensus for a personal rapid transit system, and the way in which it is to be accomplished, is to hold a workshop of community leaders.
+The workshop must be facilitated by somebody knowledgeable in personal rapid transit and experienced in running workshops.
 This person needs to be empathetic and encourage all opinions to be heard.
-The workshop could take the following format:

 • Introductions and statements of interest/concerns/goals